-She has experience of advising on the wide range of legal issues that arise when managing large property portfolios from acquisition, day-to-day management, through to sale of an asset.
+Beth has experience of advising on the wide range of legal issues that arise when managing large property portfolios from acquisition, day-to-day management, through to sale of an asset.
 She undertakes work for a wide variety of clients including landlords, tenants, developers and investors across various sectors.
-This includes Hammerson, Schroders, British Land, HB Reavis and Aberdeen Standard Investments.
+This includes Aviva, Schroders, British Land, HB Reavis and Tellon LLP.

-- Acting for Aberdeen Standard Investments in complex, high-value proceedings against their landlord in the Business and Property Court in respect of substantial water ingress;
+- Acting for Schoders in complex, high-value proceedings against their landlord in the Business and Property Court in respect of substantial water ingress.